Pyrlang/Pyrlang/docs/source/calling_python.rst

 Notebook-style Calls
 --------------------

-Pyrlang implements notebook-style calls in :py:mod:`~Pyrlang.Notebook.notebook` where results of your calls from Erlang to Python are stored on Python side until they are needed.
+Pyrlang implements notebook-style calls in :py:mod:`~pyrlang.Notebook.notebook` where results of your calls from Erlang to Python are stored on Python side until they are needed.
 You can substitute stored values into following calls.